 The 2018 and 2019 RC drill programs demonstrated that mineralization in the resource model is open to infill and extension.
-Work is currently underway to update the Goldstrike resource estimate, incorporating drill data from 2018 and 2019.
+Preliminary work is currently underway to update the Goldstrike resource estimate, incorporating drill data from 2018-2022.

-A drill program in 2021 will focus on infill drilling to upgrade Inferred blocks in the resource model to Indicated, and step-out drilling in areas that are still open for expansion.
+The 2022 RC drill program focused on infill drilling to upgrade Inferred blocks in the resource model to Indicated, and step-out drilling in areas that are still open for expansion.

 Cautionary Note Regarding Goldstrike PEA: